ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-3/0-haskell-issue.md

 Finally, we discuss `Applicative`.
 This is historically relatively new among Haskell's typeclasses and was forcibly positioned as an intermediate layer between `Functor` and `Monad` for some reason.
 Here arises the problem that this document consistently points out.

 -   **The Diversity of Applicative**: As a basic premise, for `List`, there exist at least two category-theoretically legitimate "choices" for `Applicative`: **"Cartesian product"** and **"Zip"**.
 This demonstrates the richness of the structure that the `List` type possesses.

 -   **The "Forcing" of Haskell's Hierarchy**: However, Haskell established the hierarchical structure `class Applicative f => Monad f`.
 This was an engineering decision in language design that **fixed** the behavior of `List`'s (which is a `Monad`) `Applicative` to the Cartesian product version derived from the `Monad`.

 -   **The Resulting "Illusion" and Unjust Exclusion**: This situation—"Cartesian product is standard, Zip is special"—is merely an **"illusion" created by the engineering constraints** of Haskell's hierarchy.
 The Zip behavior is mathematically unproblematic; it simply didn't conform to the local rule that Haskell created dictating "how `Monad` and `Applicative` should be."

 **This situation is precisely what confuses beginners who earnestly seek to learn functional programming.** When only one of two mathematically equivalent implementations is taught as "standard" while the other is treated as a "special case," learners are deprived of the opportunity to understand the true theoretical richness.

 This is exactly what happened: "Because Applicative was forced into an implementation as if it were an intermediate stage between Functor and Monad, the Zip version appeared more problematic," resulting in the unjust exile of the equally legitimate Zip version to a separate type `ZipList`, despite being mathematically equivalent.

-## 2. The Fiction of the Typeclass Hierarchy: Its Structure and Lack of Mathematical Foundation
+## 2. The Myth of the Typeclass Hierarchy: Its Structure and Lack of Mathematical Foundation

 This chapter details how the "distortion" shown in the previous chapter stems from the `Functor => Applicative => Monad` hierarchy itself.
 It clarifies that this hierarchy is an engineering compromise rather than something categorically natural, and that Haskell's choice lacks mathematical foundation because multiple equally valid Applicative implementations exist from a category theory perspective.

 ### Haskell's Typeclass Hierarchy

+Haskell

 ```haskell
 class Functor f where